Endoscopic Depth Estimation Based on Deep Learning: A Survey: Challenges in the Clinical Setting

-The capacity to derive quantitative 3D information from endoscopic video has unlocked a range of clinical applications that were previously infeasible.
+Overcoming the aforementioned challenges to derive robust, quantitative 3D information from endoscopic video can unlock a range of transformative clinical applications.
 These applications fundamentally enhance a physician's ability to navigate complex anatomy, make objective measurements for diagnosis and treatment planning, and ensure procedural quality and safety.
-Table 2 provides a high-level summary of these key applications and the evidence supporting their clinical utility.
+Table~\ref{tab1} provides a high-level summary of these key applications and the evidence supporting their clinical utility.